moises-cp/react-doc/state__update-to-true-or-false.md

 In this example, when the button `Toggle Persons` is clicked:

-1. The  `togglePersonsHandler` method takes care of updating the state property named `showPerson` to `true` or `false` by using the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_NOT" target="_blank" rel="noopener">logical Not operator</a> to assigned the opposite value.
+1. The  `togglePersonsHandler` method takes care of updating the state property named `showPerson` to `true` or `false` by using the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_NOT" target="_blank" rel="noopener">logical Not operator</a> that will assign the opposite value.